raizelistaken/TwitterMovieSentiment/README.md

 ## Data
 The API [Twint](https://github.com/twintproject/twint) was used to scrape tweets from 15 movies.
 The tweets were scraped based on each movies release date.
 About 5000 tweets were gathered from the time the movie was released until the following year, except for Hocus Pocus.
 Since Hocus Pocus came out years before twitter, tweets were scraped begin October 2014 to October 2015, the season of Halloween (for a Halloween themed movie).
 Non-english tweets were removed from the data.
-The Natural Language Processing packages (NLTK and VaderSentiment) were used.
+The natural language processing packages (NLTK and VaderSentiment) were used.
+The gensim library was used for topic modeling.

 ## Methods